auth0/JWTDecode.Android/README.md

 ## Usage

-Decode a JWT token
+Decoding a JWT token:

 ```java
 String token = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ";
 JWT jwt = new JWT(token);
 ```

-A `DecodeException` will raise with a detailed message if the token has:
+A `DecodeException` will be raised with a detailed message if the token has:
 * An invalid part count.
 * A part not encoded as Base64 + UTF-8.
 * A Header or Payload without a valid JSON format.